Graphite and Rare Earth Materials for Expanding Markets

-The second key asset is the Norra Karr Rare Earth Element (REE) deposit in southern Sweden.
-A preliminary feasibility study, published in 2015, confirmed that Norra Karr has the capacity to be a long term producer of the most critical heavy rare earth elements, plus other critical metals including zirconium and halfnium.
+Another significant asset for LEM is the Norra Karr Rare Earth Element (REE) deposit in southern Sweden.
+It has a 2015 preliminary feasibility study confirming the project has the capacity to be a long-term producer of the most critical heavy rare earth elements, plus other critical metals including zirconium and halfnium.
 Recent test work on nepheline/feldspar by-product from Norra Karr presents a potential opportunity to supply the industrial commodity to Europe’s large paint, building product, ceramic and glass markets.

-- Positioned to become the first large scale producer of battery grade high purity spherical graphite outside of China.
+- With the flagship Woxna Graphite production facility LEM is positioned to become the first large scale producer of battery grade high purity spherical graphite outside of China.

 - Poised to benefit from the opportunities provided by the accelerating shift to low-carbon energy supply and efficient energy storage.